bheki-maenetja/lboro-library/README.md

 - In the root folder run the terminal command `pipenv install` to install all necessary packages and modules

 ### Deployment
-- To run the game locally enter `python menu.py` in the terminal
+- To run the program locally enter `python menu.py` in the terminal

 ## Technology Used
 - Python 3